 South Kaibab to Cedar Ridge

-This morning, we hike down South Kaibab trail to Cedar Ridge.
+This morning, we hike down the South Kaibab trail to Cedar Ridge.
 The South Kaibab Trail winds us down into the depths of the Grand Canyon, giving us a much different perspective looking up at the Rim from below.
 We make our way down to Cedar Ridge, where the views of the Canyon and its colorful walls will leave you in awe.
 We enjoy our lunch and hike up and out, stopping frequently to catch our breath and take in the magnificent surroundings.
 The afternoon is yours to relax or explore the South Rim Village.
 We’ll meet back up for an early dinner in the restaurant of the famous El Tovar Hotel.

 Tusayan / Sedona

 Today we say goodbye to the Grand Canyon as we head south out of the Park.
 We’ll bike the scenic Greenway Trail through ponderosa pine forests ending our ride in the small town of Tusayan near the park’s south entrance.
 Shuttle to Sedona and enjoy lunch in town.
 This afternoon, we embark on an exhilarating off-road adventure by Jeep atop Sedona’s iconic red-rock formations.
 Check into the hotel and eat a final dinner at a lovely local spot in town.

 About the Best Western Plus Arroyo Roble & Creekside Villas